gXLg/node-bridge/README.md

 # Tunnel

-This script will automatically create a tunnel.
+This script will automatically create a tunnel, configure it and the records for all hostnames and run it.
 It uses my old project [`namae`](https://github.com/gXLg/namae) to generate a unique funny name for the tunnel.